Why you can trust Bankrate

 Most drivers in Minnesota purchase coverage beyond the Minnesota auto insurance requirements.
 Here are some additional policies that are available in Minnesota:

 - Comprehensive insurance: Comprehensive insurance pays for your vehicle’s repairs related to non-accident claims, like falling objects or theft.
 The average cost of comprehensive insurance in Minnesota is approximately $214 per year, according to the Triple-I.

 - Roadside assistance: With roadside assistance coverage, drivers can get access to towing services, battery replacement, fuel delivery, extrication, lockout services and tire replacement.

-- Rental car reimbursement: Rental car reimbursement pays for a rental car if your vehicle needs to get repaired following a covered claim.
+- Rental car reimbursement: Rental car reimbursement pays for a rental car up to certain limits if your vehicle needs to get repaired following a covered claim.
 Some insurance companies automatically include this coverage in full coverage policies.

 - Gap coverage: Gap coverage will pay off your loan balance if your vehicle is totaled in a covered loss or is stolen.
 Gap is usually optional, and you may be able to get it through your insurance company or your dealership.